Develop your innovative projects with Companies & Campus!

 Two main conditions must be met:

-2) A commitment to host on campus a staff member of the private partner, or a company project leader, and/ora commitment to host on the private partner's premises a staff member of the research unit for a minimum continuous or fractional period of six months.
+2) The commitment to host a member of staff from the private partner or a business project leader on campus , and/orthe commitment to host a member of staff from the research unit on the private partner's premises for a minimum continuous or split period of six months.
 In the case of CIFRE theses, the doctoral student will be considered as an employee of the private partner hosted on campus.

 Process

-- The research unit and its private partner agree on a scientific program of collaborative research.
-This program must include a clearly identified "Companies and Campus" funding option, to be offered in addition to the basic program;
+1. The project leader and their private partner agree on a collaborative scientific research program .
+This program must include a clearly identified "Companies and Campus" funding option to be offered in addition to the basic program.

-- The research unit identifies an IAP partner institution, which will manage the research collaboration contract.
-No later than one week before the submission date, the unit's scientific manager sends the completed and validated "Companies and Campus" form to the partnership department of this institution for review and approval;
+2. The sponsor identifies a PUI partner institution that will manage the research collaboration agreement.
+At least one week before the submission date, the sponsor sends the completed and validated "Companies and Campus" form to the partnership department of that institution for review, approval, and signature.

-- A panel of scientific advisors and development advisors analyze the applications according to the schedule and evaluation procedures below;
+3. A panel of scientific advisors and PUI promotion advisors analyze the applications according to the "Schedule" and "evaluation procedures" below.

-- The University of Montpellier allocates funding to the research unit in the research collaboration contract whose project has been selected.
+7. The University of Montpellier allocates funding to the research unit or the lead institution (only for healthcare institutions or if the University of Montpellier is not the supervisory authority for the research unit) of the research collaboration contract for which the project has been selected.

 Eligible expenses